graniticio/granitic/doc/ref/vld-enable-rules.md

 You may also set an error code after the type (e.g. `STR:INVALID_NAME`).
 This error code is then used instead of the default error code defined for the rule set.

+### Shared rules

+Validation rules are generally specific to a specific [endpoint](ws-handlers.md), but some rules need to be shared across multiple endpoints.
+The documentation for [shared rules](vld-custom.md) explains how this works.

 ### Operations

 Operations are either checks that should be performed against the field (length checks, regular expressions etc),